debuerreotype/debuerreotype.github.io/index.md

 This page includes checksums and reproducibility information of generated rootfs tarballs for [the latest version of the published Debian Docker official image](https://hub.docker.com/_/debian).

-All the artifacts referenced on this page were built with [debuerreotype](https://github.com/debuerreotype/debuerreotype) version 0.11.
+All the artifacts referenced on this page were built with [debuerreotype](https://github.com/debuerreotype/debuerreotype) version 0.11 (although likely with a newer commit of `debian.sh` from [the `examples/` directory](https://github.com/debuerreotype/debuerreotype/tree/master/examples)).

 | dpkg | bashbrew | artifacts |
 | - | - | - |